Posted May 2018 by NZCU Baywide

-Compared to term deposits, savings accounts offer a good return while keeping your money close at hand.
+Compared to fixed term investments, savings accounts offer a good return while keeping your money close at hand.
 These accounts do offer incentives for leaving your money as-is, but if you find yourself facing a financial emergency, you can take out what you need when and where you need it.

 9. Multiply your money with smart investments

 So you’ve made the cuts, and you’re starting to become a savvy shopper.